rust-lang/reference/src/type-layout.md

 All user-defined composite types (`struct`s, `enum`s, and `union`s) have a *representation* that specifies what the layout is for the type.

-The possible representations for a type are the default representation, `C`, the primitive representations, and `packed`.
+The possible representations for a type are the default representation, `C`, the primitive representations, `packed`, and `transparent`.
 Multiple representations can be applied to a single type.

 The representation of a type can be changed by applying the `repr` attribute to it.
 The following example shows a struct with a `C` representation.